wang1212/create-lib-starter/README.md

 Due to the different build tools, a variety of options are provided:

-- [babel](https://github.com/wang1212/create-lib-starter/) - build based on babel.js.
+- [babel](https://github.com/wang1212/create-lib-starter/) - build based on babel.js. (branch)
 - [typescript](https://github.com/wang1212/create-lib-starter/tree/typescript) - build based on typescript. (branch)

 ## Related

+If you want to develop a Node.js command line tool, take a look at:

+- [create-cli-app](https://github.com/wang1212/create-lib-starter/tree/cli) - Build the cli application. (branch)

-If you want to develop a web application, maybe you can take a look:
+Or, If you want to develop a web application, maybe you can take a look:

 > [create-web-app](https://github.com/wang1212/create-web-app)